kragen/derctuo/merkle-ropes.md

 needs to include a pointer to the previous fork on the stack, if any.
 In the above example, the fork containing the first 16 leaves is created with the 19th leafnode, but is not merged into a 32-leaf fork until leafnode 36.
-When you're looking at leafnode 35, how are you going to find the older 16-node fork?
+When you’re looking at leafnode 35, how are you going to find the older 16-node fork?
 You need a pointer back to leaf 19.